Konnsy/REAML2022-hackathon/README.md

 # REAML2022-hackathon

-See the [wiki page](https://github.com/Konnsy/REAML2022-hackathon/wiki) for information about the hackathon.
+See the [wiki](https://github.com/Konnsy/REAML2022-hackathon/wiki) for information about the hackathon.

 ## Example Solutions